-A unique mode of the OPA455 is the output disable capability.
+A unique mode of the OPA462 is the output disable capability.
 This function conserves power during idle periods (quiescent current drops to approximately 1 mA).
-The output stage is disabled without disturbing the input signal path, not only saving power but also protecting the load.
+This disable is accomplished without disturbing the input signal path, not only saving power but also protecting the load.
 This feature makes disable useful for implementing external fault shutdown loops.